 A Simple Way To Read A Light Bulb’s Label

-- Lumens is a measurement of brightness, or how much light a bulb gives off (both L words!).
+- Lumens are about brightness, or how much light a bulb gives off (both L words!).
 Alternately, you can think of it as how much it will illuminate a space.
 More lumens = more light.

-- Kelvins is a measurement of color temperature, or how warm (yellow) or cool (blue) the light is.
+- Kelvins is about color temperature, or how warm (yellow) or cool (blue) the light is.
 The more Ks a bulb has, the kolder the temperature will be (both K words…sorta).
 So a 4000K bulb is cooler (bluer) looking than a 3000K bulb.

 But the good news is that most light bulb packaging still includes familiar shorthand.
-“Lumens” often correlates to a “wattage equivalent,” so if you’re currently using a 60 watt bulb in a fixture, you should be fine putting a 60-watt-equivalent LED in its place (typically around 800 Lumens).
-There are exceptions (like specialty Edison-style LEDs that have much lower light output) so it’s helpful to double-check the lumens on a label, but if that’s too much for your noggin to process – like it is for me sometimes – don’t fret.
+“Lumens” often correlates to a “wattage equivalent.”
+So if you’re currently using a 60 watt bulb in a fixture, you should be fine putting a 60-watt-equivalent LED in its place (typically around 800 Lumens).
+There are exceptions (like specialty LED Edison bulbs that have much lower light output) so it’s helpful to double-check the lumens on a label.
+But if that’s too much for your noggin to process – like it is for me sometimes – don’t fret.

 Kelvins also has a plain English correlation, and that’s to terms like “warm white,” “soft white,” or “daylight.”
 Although these descriptors seem to be applied somewhat standardly, I’m a true maniac about color temperature so I always verify the Kelvin rating.
-Our go-to throughout our whole house (and the beach house) is a 2700K bulb, which is usually called a “soft white” bulb.
-I hate lights that are too cool or blue looking because I feel they make a home look cold or sterile – like a hospital or a Walmart.
-I know those “daylight” bulbs promise more accurate colors in your home, but they just don’t look right to me.
+Our go-to is a 2700K bulb, which is usually called a “soft white” bulb.

 Our Favorite General Use LED Light Bulbs

 This Philips 60W Equivalent Clear Glass bulb offers the same light as our go-to Cree bulb, but the clear glass cover and Edison-esque filaments made it a better choice for exposed fixtures where the bulb is visible.
-They are a smidge more expensive but they’re far less visually intrusive than the Cree bulb’s frosted cover and chunky white base.
-So if you’ve got any bulbs that aren’t hidden behind a shade or a diffuser, these are a great option.
 There’s also a candelabra version of this bulb for chandeliers and such.

 Our Favorite Speciality LED Light Bulbs